qwshen/spark-flight-connector/README.md

-The flight-spark-connector is a Spark DataSource API (v2) that reads/writes data from/to Arrow-Flight services, such as Dremio Arrow-Flight Server.
+The spark-flight-connector is a Spark DataSource API (v2) that reads/writes data from/to Arrow-Flight services, such as Dremio Arrow-Flight Server.
 Arrow Flight enables high speed data transfer compared to ODBC/JDBC connections by utilizing the Apache Arrow format to avoid serializing and deserializing data.

 To build the project: